WebAssembly/component-model/design/mvp/Explainer.md

-If `waitable-set.wait` is called from a synchronous- or `async callback`-lifted export, no other threads that were implicitly created by a separate synchronous- or `async callback`-lifted export call can start or progress in the current component instance until `waitable-set.wait` returns (thereby ensuring non-reentrance of the core wasm code).
+If `waitable-set.wait` is called from a synchronous- or `async callback`-lifted export, no other threads that were implicitly created by a separate synchronous- or `async callback`-lifted export call can start or progress in the current component instance until `waitable-set.wait` returns (preserving [component invariant] #2).
 However, explicitly-created threads and threads implicitly created by non-`callback` `async`-lifted ("stackful async") exports may start or progress at any time.

 A `subtask` event notifies the supertask that its subtask is now in the given state (the meanings of which are described by the [concurrency explainer]).